Constanta Airline: Current fleet

 In collaboration with SE Antonov, Ivchenko-Progress, Motor Sich, and other Ukrainian companies, the airline has built the necessary certification and technical base to restore and modernize Antonov aircraft.
 Additionally, Constanta's aircraft are certified by EASA, FAA, and UK CAA, which are major civil aviation regulators.

 The company holds several certificates of conformity, including ISO 9001:2015 for quality management, as well as certifications for quality and conformity control systems that meet EU technical requirements, maintenance organization quality control systems (Part-145), and airworthiness management organization quality control systems (Part-M).

 During 2022-2023, Constanta achieved a SAFA score of zero, indicating a high level of flight safety.

 The company has a representative office and a maintenance base certified by the State Aviation Administration of Ukraine in Trencin, Slovakia.
 It also operates approved line maintenance stations in Maribor (Slovenia), Dalaman (Turkey), Juba (South Sudan), Mogadishu (Somalia), and Goma (Democratic Republic of the Congo).

 Aircompany Constanta offers several aviation services.
 They provide combined passenger and cargo flights and transport vehicles like boats and light 4X4 cars.
 The company can load non-standard cargo from the rear and assist with air medical evacuations.
 They fly to remote airports and unpaved runways and use short takeoff and landing techniques.
 They also deliver bulk fuel using the BATT system or barrels and transport non-standard and dangerous goods, including fuel by tanker.

+Accidents and incidents

+Wreckage of the Antonov An-26B-100, registration UR-UZB near Mykhailivka, Ukraine.